fall 2020 internship update

 what we do

-Our signature Summer60™, SchoolYear60™, and GapYear60™ are comprehensive internship programs for high school students, high school graduates, and college students.
-We provide custom-tailored internships that allow students to explore a career area while developing business skills in a real-world setting.
-Our team members work closely with mentors to create detailed work plans that ensure internships are meaningful, productive, and successful.
+Our signature Summer, SchoolYear, and GapYear internships are offered both on-site and remotely.
+Our comprehensive internship programs are for high school students, high school graduates, and college students.
+We provide custom-tailored internships that allow students of all abilities to explore a career area while developing business skills in a real-world setting.
+Our team members work closely with host organizations to create detailed work plans that ensure internships are meaningful, productive, and successful.
 Every intern is matched with a personal Internship Coach who provides one-on-one guidance and support throughout the student’s internship.

 InternBoston is committed to providing students with a specialized internship experience that allows them to explore a career strand, gain real-world experience, build confidence, and develop essential life skills.